 You can contact Sprintax Live chat to help you with the tax preparation process.

-Remember, you must file your tax documents before 15 July.
+Remember, you must file your tax documents before 15 April 2026.

-With Sprintax you can:
+With Sprintax Returns you can:

-• Save time and stress!
+- Save time and stress!

-• Determine your residency status
+- Determine your residency status

-• Prepare a fully compliant US tax return
+- Prepare a fully compliant U.S. tax return

-• Maximize your State tax refund
+- Maximize your State tax refund

-• Avail of our 24/7 Vita Qualified Live Chat facility
+- Avail of our 24/7 Vita Qualified Live Chat facility

-Prepare your US nonresident tax return here.
+Prepare your U.S. nonresident tax return here.